OpenSourcingLaw/ai.law/03-AI_Outputs.md

 On June 12, 2019, The High Court of Australia held unconscionable conduct did not exist in the facts of the case, _ASIC v Kobelt [2019] HCA 18_.
 The operator of a general store within a remote indigenous community sought authority to access customers Centrelink payments in full.
 In appeal the court found that the conduct was not unconscionable as the customers entered the system voluntarily and had a basic understanding of how it worked.

-The Court will take in all the circumstances of the case.
+The concept of unconscionable conduct is intentionally broad .
+The Court will take ino the circumstances of the case, including

+Profiling and Targeting vulnerable groups may be characterised as unconscionable conduct.

 ### Banking sector focus: personal vs general advice
 _ASIC v Westpac_